Quillen cohomology of enriched operads: Introduction

 \end{thm}

-For example, we consider the \textbf{little $\infty$-cubes operad} $\E_\infty$.
-Denote by $\Mod_{\textbf{k}}$ the category of vector spaces over a given field $\textbf{k}$.
-A right $\Gamma$\textbf{-module} is by definition a functor $T : \Fin_*^{\op} \lrar \Mod_{\textbf{k}}$.
+For example, we consider the case where $\P=\E_\infty$.
+Denote by $\Mod_{\textbf{k}}$ the category of modules over a given commutative ring $\textbf{k}$.
+A \textbf{right $\Gamma$-module} is by definition a functor $T : \Fin_*^{\op} \lrar \Mod_{\textbf{k}}$.
 There is a significant invariant for right $\Gamma$-modules given by the \textbf{stable cohomotopy groups} (cf. \cite{Pirashvili}), which plays a key role in the $\E_\infty$-\textbf{obstruction theory} initiated by Robinson \cite{Robinson}.
 In Proposition \ref{p:stablecohomotopy}, we show that for each integer $n$ there is an isomorphism